The Class Actions Law Review: France

 - The first settlement, which was agreed upon before the group action was introduced and related to claims that the public housing office of the city of Paris had unlawfully charged tenants to pay for their estates' video surveillance costs, provided for the payment, by the defendant, of a total sum of €2 million, to be shared among 100,000 tenants.

-- The second settlement, which was reached after the judgment on liability and related to service disruptions suffered by customers of a mobile phone network when it upgraded to 3G service, provided that the defendant pay each of the 141,000 users €12 of compensation (amounting to a total sum of circa €1.7 million).
+- The second settlement, which was reached before the judgment on liability and related to service disruptions suffered by customers of a mobile phone network when it upgraded to 3G service, provided that the defendant pay each of the 141,000 users €12 of compensation (amounting to a total sum of circa €1.7 million).

 - The third settlement was reached in connection with a group action initiated by a consumer association against a rental company, because of unfair clauses in the rental contract for mobile home parking plots, including an obsolescence clause preventing renewal and access to the land for vehicles over 15 years old.
 After several negotiations that took place between December 2017 and March 2018, the association announced on its website that an agreement had been reached with the company, with the result that the disputed clauses had been amended in exchange for the termination of the group action.